xkhainguyen/blasteroids/component_code_README.md

   * Classes: asteroid.hpp/.cpp asteroid_manager.hpp/.cpp asteroid_test.cpp
     * Created a model for physical interaction between asteroids
     * Established baseline game logic for asteroids and their destruction
     * Created a raw demonstration of asteroid object initialization and behavior in the game

+* game-Author: Nikole Chetty
+  * game.cpp-Has mock implementations of the six subclasses: Menu, Ship, Asteroid, Sound, Background, and Summary Implements the master game class which initializes the classes, then renders and updates the game, until and end game condition is met
+The game is tested by the main loop